List of content you will read in this article:

 - You can take measures to implement network monitoring, ensuring that there isn’t any unauthorized activity occurring on the webserver.

-With the help of a web server, you will be able to host a single website or multiple websites on the same underlying shared software and hardware resource, which is known as virtual hosting.
+With the help of a web server, you can host a single website or multiple websites on the same underlying shared software and hardware resource, known as virtual hosting.
 This is what a web server does.
 Web servers help limit the speed of sending the response to several clients.

 With web servers, you will be able to host the websites on the internet, making them accessible to various users connected to the internet.
 It also allows you to communicate between the web clients and the servers within the local network area.
 Well, using this article, you will be able to know what a web server is, its advantages and disadvantages purpose, a list of web server software, and other necessary details.